 There is a monthly newsletter sent to all members as well as a blog and forum.

-While most bidding sites have a search feeds, blogs, and forums—they biggest perk is the free resume enhancing service.
-Virtual Vocations will rewrite your resume for you.
+While most bidding sites have a search feeds, blogs, and forums, Virtual Vocations offers all that and more.

 How is the pay handled at Virtual Vocations?

 Virtual Vocations is simply a service that connects you with telecommuting jobs all over the world, so it won’t be paying you directly.

 Instead, you’ll apply to the jobs you find interesting and that match your skillset.

 If you get accepted for a job, you’ll need to work out with your employer how payment is handled.